qisu1991/DynamicNetworks/README.md

 *) Download the open-source software VS Code 1.77.3 or a newer version from https://code.visualstudio.com/download.
 *) Install VS Code on your local PC.
 The expected installation time is approximately ten minutes.
 *) Install the Julia VS Code extension from https://code.visualstudio.com/docs/languages/julia.
 The expected installation time is approximately five minutes.
+*) Run VS Code, add DynamicNetworks.jl, and Install a solver package:
+   1) Type the following command in TEMINAL, and then press ENTER: julia
+   2) Type the following command, and then press ENTER:
+      using Pkg; Pkg.add("IterativeSolvers");
-*) Run VS Code, add DynamicNetworks.jl, and click "Run and Debug" to execute the program.
+*) Click "Run and Debug" to execute the program.
-*) The expected output is the critical benefit-to-cost ratio of an example from Figure 2a in the main text.
-The expected run time is approximately three minutes.
+*) The expected outputs are
+   1) Two critical benefit-to-cost ratios of examples from Figure 2a in the main text (by analytical computations), one with \alpha=0.5, the other with \alpha=0.8, corresponding to the two vertical lines in Figure 2b.
+The expected run time is approximately three minutes;
+   2) A set of critical benefit-to-cost ratios presented in the inset of Figure 3a in the main text (by analytical computations).
+The expected run time is approximately five minutes.
 </pre>

 QUESTIONS